shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 The manifest is the desired state of the resources in the cluster.
 When you apply the manifest, the Kubernetes API server will create the resources in the cluster to match the desired state.

-We can use the `kubectl get` command to view the resources that were created when we applied the manifest.

 ### Deployments

 Each Deployment resource specifies the container image to use, the ports to expose, environment variables, and resource requests and limits.
-The Deployment resource was not originally part of Kubernetes but was introduced to make it easier to manage ReplicaSets.
+The Deployment resource was not originally part of Kubernetes but was introduced to make it easier to manage [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
 A ReplicaSet is a resource that ensures a specified number of pod replicas are running at any given time and no longer commonly used in favor of Deployments.

 Run the following command to view the Deployments.